Check Out Our Brochure

 Admission into Level-II CPE and CPE Residency requires one unit of CPE from a center other than LSS CPE, a college degree, ordination (or its equivalent) by one’s denomination, endorsement by one’s denomination or intent to seek, evidence of intent to be engaged in full-time ministry within a congregation or institution, and preferably a Masters of Divinity, its equivalent, or the intent to seek equivalency.

 Application Fee & Tuition

 The application fee is $50; checks should be made out to “Lutheran Senior Services CPE.”
 Tuition for the first unit of training is $650.
 Each additional consecutive unit is $550.

 Applying for Admission

-Use the following links to apply for admission to Lutheran Senior Services CPE or another St. Louis Cluster.
-Applications are available as an editable Word document or in printable PDF format.
+Apply online by clicking here OR use the following links to apply for admission to Lutheran Senior Services CPE or another St. Louis Cluster.
+Applications are also available in printable PDF format.
 Return the document to:

 Students are encouraged to apply for admission by December of the year prior to the beginning of the program they want to attend.
 Applications will be considered in the order in which they are received.
 Once an application has been processed, the applicant will be contacted for an interview.